 But if I had just started out trying to be creative and clever and do my own thing from the beginning, I would have no idea about my own strengths and weaknesses.
 You can't just invent your own karate.
 First, you gotta wax the car like Miyagi told you.

 For example, someone once told me not to mix up too many metaphors in one piece.
 So I used to write that way.
 And I get it.
 I did it and learned it.
 Clarity.
 Focus.
 It can be a good way to write.

-…But now that I know that recipe, sometimes I want to write about cooking and karate movies and creativity all at once and I say “fuck it”.
+…But now that I know that recipe, sometimes I want to write about cooking and painting and karate movies and creativity all at once and I say “EFFFFffffff it”.

 So what do you think, little rebel?
 Who are you going to imitate before you try to innovate?